Encore Capital Group Announces Findings of its Second Economic Freedom Study

 The survey affirmed many of the approaches Encore takes with consumers today.
 For example, when asked what would be most helpful in reducing or eliminating debt, “being able to pause debt repayment if I experience hardship” was cited as one of the most important factors for all surveyed adults.

-In 2011, Encore’s U.S. subsidiary, Midland Credit Management (MCM), created the industry’s first and only Consumer Bill of Rights, which clearly defines how MCM will suspend collection activities when a consumer demonstrates they are experiencing significant financial hardship due to medical issues, natural disasters, job loss or other issues.
-Similarly, Encore’s subsidiary in the U.K., Cabot Credit Management, has a Sensitive Support Team, which can offer account holds for various lengths of time while consumers get the support they need to work on their financial, mental or physical health.
+Encore’s subsidiary in the U.K., Cabot Credit Management, has a Sensitive Support Team, which can offer account holds for various lengths of time while consumers get the support they need to work on their financial, mental or physical health.
+Similarly, Encore’s U.S. subsidiary, Midland Credit Management (MCM), has the industry’s first and only Consumer Bill of Rights, which clearly defines how MCM will suspend collection activities when a consumer demonstrates they are experiencing significant financial hardship due to medical issues, natural disasters, job loss or other issues.

 “Our Mission is to help all consumers – not just the ones we work with – achieve economic freedom.
 But there’s always more to learn as we strive to be an even better partner in our consumers’ financial growth,” said Masih.
 “Even in a state of heightened stress, I was gratified to see that the people surveyed showed signs of optimism and resilience, and they continue to believe in their ability to reach a better financial future.
 It’s our Mission to help them get there, and it’s also our essential role in the larger consumer credit ecosystem.”

-The online survey was fielded by Morning Consult from December 9-22, 2022, and included 1,500 U.S. adults and 1,500 U.K. adults.
+The online survey was fielded by Morning Consult from December 9-22, 2022, and included 1,500 U.K. adults and 1,500 U.S. adults.
 The samples are weighted to reflect the demographics of the general population in each country.
 The margin of error for this study is plus or minus 3 percentage points in each country.

 About Encore Capital Group, Inc.